-Can acing a coding challenge land you a job?
+- Can acing a coding challenge land you a job?

 Well, not quite.
-But winning a challenge or finishing in the top 1% of participants can prompt recruiters to invite you for an interview.
+But winning a challenge or finishing in the top 1% among all participants can prompt recruiters to invite you for an interview.
 You will have to go through the various rounds of interviews just like other candidates, but the odds of landing an offer are on your side.